stokito/DAVExplorer/trunk/Readme.txt

 The applet code also supports the use of SSL.
 It has been tested with JRE 1.4.
 Since DAV Explorer accesses restricted properties, the jar file is signed by the DAV Explorer Team to allow the use as applet.
+When using JRE 1.4 and above, it may be required to run the JDK policy tool program, policytool, before using DAV Explorer as applet.
+The policytool can set the permissions for the appropriate codebase, http://my-url/DAVExplorer.jar, to whatever DAV Explorer needs.
+The easiest is to allow All Permissions, but it can be set finer-grained, to set Property Permissions, File Permissions, and Socket Permissions.

 2. LICENSE